Updated: March 30, 2026

 3. Strategic Storytelling Formats

-Different platforms offer unique storytelling opportunities:
+Different platforms offer different storytelling opportunities:

 Instagram: Behind-the-scenes photos, short video clips